ostarsier/lerobot-kinematics/README.md

 python examples/lerobot_genesis.py
 ``` -->

-If this repository was helpful to you, please give us a little star and have a great time! ⭐ ⭐ ⭐ ⭐ ⭐

 ## C. Examples in Real

 **NOTE:** Before using the robotic arm, you must first bind and calibrate the robotic arm ports using the [lerobot-joycon](https://github.com/box2ai-robotics/lerobot-joycon) repository.
 After completing the calibration, copy the resulting calibration file to the `/examples` directory.
 For example, you can find the calibration file at `lerobot-joycon/.cache/calibration/so100/main_follower.json`.